Genetics Basics: Modes of Inheritance

 What is sex-linked inheritance?

-Females, however, can serve as carriers of sex-linked disorders.
-If a female carrier of a recessive sex-linked disease breeds with an unaffected male, 50% of her male offspring will be affected by the disease, while 25% of her female offspring will become carriers of the diseases.
+Females, however, can be carriers of sex-linked disorders.
+If a female carrier of a recessive sex-linked disease breeds with an unaffected male, 50% of her male offspring will be affected by the disease, while 25% of her female offspring will become carriers of the disease.

 Is inheritance always so straightforward?

-Unfortunately, no. Some traits are considered to be polygenic traits, associated with a number of genes.
+Unfortunately, no. Some traits are considered to be polygenic traits, meaning they are associated with a number of genes.
 Expression of these genes is complex, related to interactions between multiple genes and often environmental factors (such as nutrition, rate of growth, exercise, etc.).
-These traits are often expressed on a continuum, with animals being more or less affected based on their particular genetic makeup and environment.
+These traits are often expressed on a continuum (range), with animals being more or less affected based on their particular genetic makeup and environment.
 Elimination of these traits is nearly impossible, but improvements in the overall genetic pool can be made by breeding animals at the more desirable end of the continuum.

 Related Articles